San Francisco suspends indoor dining in restaurants due to a surge in COVID-19 cases

 In the opinion of an official of the Department of Public Health, San Francisco is in a fall surge that began in late October.

 The situation has worsened since the summer.
-He is Dr. Grant Colfax, and he says – "We are averaging nearly 80 new cases a day now.
+Dr. Grant Colfax says: "We are averaging nearly 80 new cases a day now.
 Up from just 32 new cases at the end of October."
 That would put a strain on the healthcare system.
 He cautions the fall surge will exceed our summer surge unless people realize the dangers.

 Daily Mail UK adds that if the situation deteriorates, it could mean shutting down for the holidays.
 COVID-19 outbreak in Utah and Wisconsin led to the culling of thousands of minks.